thomasgolian/network-engineering-labs/ospf-multi-area-cost-tuning-failover-lab/readme.md

 While configuring OSPF Areas on ABRs, I realized entering the <network 10.0.0.0 0.0.255.255 area {}> command would cause a conflict if entered twice with two areas.
-Yes, I could create more specific wildcard masks for the ABRs, but for this Lab I've decided to configure ABR OSPF areas directly on interface to avoid that issue for now.
+Yes, I could create more specific wildcard masks for the ABRs, but for the focus of this Lab I've decided to configure ABR OSPF areas directly on the interface.

 Learned more about LSDB and why some OSPF router information is stored while some is not.
 Purposefully.